Bartlesville Radio: The area’s best source for news, weather and sports!

 Statewide News

-- Tulsa Police Investigating After Three People Inj...
+- Tulsa Police Arrest Two After Overnight Chase, St...

 National News

-- Thursday Preopening Market Update with Dave Lann...
+- Monday Preopening Market Update with Dave Lannin...